Haunted Hotels in Europe

 Within Killarney National Park is the ancestral home of Clan O'Donoghue's chief before falling to the Brits and becoming the home of the Earls of Kenmare.

-The 16th-century tower has three rooms that are available for overnight experiences at the castle, and additional bookings can be made at the property's cottage and Quarry House.
+The 16th-century tower at Ross Castle has three rooms that are available for overnight experiences, and additional bookings can be made at the property's cottage and Quarry House.

 Ross Castle's Spooks